josephtownshend/myrecovery_tech_test/README.md

 }
 ```

+At this point I want to start to look at Django and Flask, and make a decision which one to use.
+Flask might be the better option for me at the moment as it is a lighter weight framework than Django, so its simplicity might be more useful for this exercise.

+As I already had `virtualenv` installed on my machine I ran...

+`$ virtualenv flask`
+`$ flask/bin/pip install flask`

 ### Data model

 Here is my first attempt at an Entity Relationship Diagram (ERD).
 I gave the team an id as I feel like would a useful feature further down the line.